kishorem-mf/spark-jobs/README.md

 ```

 The Bitbucket Pipeline calls tasks in the `Makefile`.
 All tasks are called in the `local-ci` task.

+## CD
+TODO: describe how deployment is done.

 ### Local UI
 Requirements: